gamblevore/speedie/Documentation/lists.md

 Like most things in speedie, we tend to be a bit "extra".
 In this case our `list` is actually **a tree**.
 This gives it all sorts of useful abilities.
 The `Message` class is based on the list class, that is how powerful `list` is. `list` is used for lists of files in Perry's GUI, and all sorts of things.

-The list class is what is known as an "intrusive list".
-That is, you have to subclass it to use it as a list.
-This makes it super-fast and more RAM efficient, and just more natural... for operations where our nodes are already meant to be a list.

 _(We talk about a list containing "nodes", but you can think of it as a list containing "items" also.
 Same thing.)_

 ---